LordNoteworthy/windows-internals/books/Windows NT Device Driver Development.md

 		- System DMA devices do not support scatter/gather.
 		- The HAL programs the System DMA controller; the device then utilizes the functionality of the System DMA controller to transfer data between itself and host memory.

 #### How I/O Requests Are Described
 * Windows NT describes I/O requests by using a packet-based architecture.
 In this approach, each I/O request to be performed can be described by using a single __I/O Request Packet__ (IRP).
 * When an I/O system service is issued (such as a request to create or read froma file), the I/O Manager services that request by building an IRP describing the request, and then passes a pointer to that IRP to a device driver to begin processing the request.
+*  The IRP is allocated fom nonpaged space, using either a preallocated IRP in one of the I/O Manager's lookaside lists, or by allocating the IRP directly fom nonpaged pool.
 * An IRP contains all the information necessary to fully describe an I/O request to the I/O Manager and device drivers.
 The IRP is a standard NT structure of type "IRP.": <p align="center"><img src="https://i.snag.gy/cnjJym.jpg"  width="300px" height="auto"></p>
 * As you can see in the figure above, each I/O Request Packet may be thought of as having two parts: A __fixed__ part and an I/O Stack.
 * The fixed part of the IRP contains information about the request that either does not vary from driver to driver, or it does not need to be preserved when the IRP is passed from one driver to another.
 * The I/O Stack contains a set of __I/O Stack locations__, each of which holds information specific to each driver that may handle the request.
 * Each I/O Stack location in an IRP contains information for a specific driver about the I/O request.
 The I/O Stack location is defined by the structure `IO_STACK_LOCATION`.
 * To locate the current I/O Stack location within a given IRP, a driver calls the function `IoGetCurrentIrpStackLocation()`.
+* The I/O Manager initializes the fixed portion of the IRP (in the format indicated by the driver) with the description of the requestor's buffer.
+The I/O Manager then initializes the first I/O Stack location in the IRP with the fnction codes and parameters for this request.
+The I/O Manager then calls the first driver in the driver "stack" to begin processing the request.
 * Windows NT provides driver writers with the following three different options for describing the requestor's data buffer associated with an I/O operation:
 	- __Direct I/O__: The buffer may be described in its original location in the requestor's physical address space by a structure called a Memory Descriptor List (MDL), which describes the physical addresses of the requestor's user mode virtual addresses.
 	- __Buffered I/O__: The data from the requestor's buffer may be copied from the requestor's address space into an intermediate location in system address space (by the I/O Manager before the driver gets the IRP), and the driver is provided a pointer to this copy of the data.